Bryan Rust: Back-to-back Stanley Cup runs

 Rust returned to the Penguins lineup for their First Round series against the New York Rangers in the 2016 Stanley Cup playoffs and joined Malkin and Sheary on the third line.
-In Game Five, Rust scored two goals and added an assist to help the Penguins record a four-goal second period.
+In game five, Rust scored two goals and added an assist to help the Penguins record a four-goal second period.
 His first two goals of the postseason helped the Penguins eliminate the Rangers in five games and advance to the Eastern Conference Second Round.
 After going goalless in the Penguins second-round series against the Washington Capitals, Rust tied a franchise record in the Eastern Conference Final for most goals scored by a Penguins rookie in the postseason.
-He recorded three goals during the Penguins series against the Tampa Bay Lightning, including twice in Game 7, to lift the Penguins to the 2016 Stanley Cup Finals.
-Rust also became the 8th rookie in NHL history to record multiple goals in a Game 7.
-In Game 1 of the Stanley Cup Finals against the San Jose Sharks, Rust scored his sixth goal of the postseason before suffering a hit to the head by Sharks forward Patrick Marleau.
+He recorded three goals during the Penguins series against the Tampa Bay Lightning, including twice in game seven, to lift the Penguins to the 2016 Stanley Cup Final.
+Rust also became the 8th rookie in NHL history to record multiple goals in a game seven.
+In game one of the Stanley Cup Final against the San Jose Sharks, Rust scored his sixth goal of the postseason before suffering a hit to the head by Sharks forward Patrick Marleau.
 While Marleau was assessed a minor penalty, Rust skated for a 35-second shift after the hit before sitting out for the remainder of the game.
-After undergoing further testing, Rust returned to the Penguins lineup for Game 2.
-Rust and Penguins defeated the Sharks in Game 6 of the Stanley Cup Finals to win the team's fourth Stanley Cup in franchise history and first since 2009.
+After undergoing further testing, Rust returned to the Penguins lineup for game two.
+Rust and Penguins defeated the Sharks in game six of the Stanley Cup Final to win the team's fourth Stanley Cup in franchise history and first since 2009.
 Rust finished the playoffs with six goals and nine points through 23 games.